-An estimated 90% of skin aging is caused by the sun.Photoaging, or dermato heliosis, is a process by which chronic sun exposure on sun exposed areas causes premature aging of the skin.
-This process is most common in lighter skin types with blue or green eyes.
-Chronic sun exposure will result in wrinkles, discoloration, roughness, dryness, and laxity of the skin over time.
+An estimated 90% of skin aging is caused by the sun.
+Photoaging, or dermato heliosis, is a process by which chronic sun exposure causes premature aging of the skin.
+This process is most common in lighter skin types with blue or green eyes and can result in wrinkles, discoloration, roughness, dryness, and laxity of the skin over time.
+In addition, these cumulative, detrimental effects also increase the risk for developing skin cancer.

 The First Line of Defense Against Aging and Skin Cancer: Sunscreen

-Apply sunscreen generously and evenly and then reapply every 2 hours or after sweating or swimming.
+Apply sunscreen generously and evenly and reapply every 2 hours or after sweating or swimming.
 Add in sun protective clothing and seek out shaded areas for recreation as well.

 A Popular Go-To for Many Skin Concerns: Tretinoin (Retinol)

-The upside: Tretinoin treats hyperpigmentation, builds and organizes collagen, improves skin texture, minimizes UV damage and actinic keratosis, increases the thickness of the skin, and treats acne.
-Tretinoin is effective and one of the best studied therapies in dermatology.
+The most popular product in dermatology and the GOAT of skincare is Tretinoin or topical Vitamin A. Tretinoin treats hyperpigmentation, builds and organizes collagen, improves skin texture, minimizes UV damage and actinic keratosis, increases the thickness of the skin, and treats acne.
+Tretinoin is extremely effective and one of the best studied therapies in dermatology.
+There are many different formulations of this product, including over-the-counter preparations as well as prescriptions given in the dermatology clinic.

-Retinols are best applied at night, using a pea sized amount to cover the entire face after cleansing and followed with moisturization to minimize dryness.
-If you are just beginning with Retinols, my recommended use is every third night followed with moisturization to minimize dryness and irritation.
+Tretinoin is retinol in its most active form.
+Retinols are best applied at night.
+Use a pea sized amount to cover the entire face after cleansing and followed with moisturization to minimize dryness.
+If you are new to using Retinols, I recommend starting use every third night followed by moisturizer to minimize dryness and irritation.
 You will be able to increase the frequency of the retinoid as your skin acclimates to regular use.

 Antioxidants: Vitamin C, Vitamin E, and Ferulic Acid